appfast-io/docs/docs/BLOCKS/user-profile.md

 title: User Profile
 ---

-You can use this block to display a blank space on the screen.
-It can be used to add space between blocks.
+User profile block allows you to display the user menus on the screen.
+User can click on the menu items to navigate to the appropriate screen.

 ## Common Properties